etolo/lectures/Week01/Class/Seminar1.md

 ## tf.placeholder

 `tf.placeholder` allocates storage for your data.
-When declaring a placeholder, you only need to specific the type and shape of the data you will feed to your model for execution.
+When declaring a placeholder, you only need to specify the type and shape of the data you will feed to your model for execution.

 ```
 tf.placeholder(dtype, shape=None, name=None)